biojava/biojava-tutorial/structure/symmetry.md

 ![PDB ID 1VYM](img/symm_combined.png)

-This results can gives hints about the function and evolution of proteins and biological structures.
+This results can give hints about the function and evolution of proteins and biological structures.

 <!--automatically generated footer-->